 Yes, the more the merrier!
 Due to space limitations, however, spectators are NOT allowed inside The BOW building during the course of the competition.
 Guests can watch the Challenge via the jumbotron outside The BOW on 6th Ave.

-Challenge the Chief benefits local charity, Wellspring Calgary, in support of firefighters and civilians living with cancer.
+Challenge the Chief benefits Wellspring Calgary, a local charity that offers programs, resources, and support for firefighters and civilians living with cancer.